TruncatedDinoSour/vim-codefmt/README.md

+# This repository has been migrated to the self-hosted ari-web Forgejo instance: <https://git.ari.lt/ari/vim-codefmt>
 codefmt is a utility for syntax-aware code formatting.
 It contains several built-in formatters, and allows new formatters to be registered by other plugins.